Maria Gevorgyan

 Maria Gevorgyan (Մարիա Գևորգյան; born 21 December 1994) is an Armenian chess player who holds the title of Woman Grandmaster (WGM, 2019).
-She is a four-time Armenian Women Chess Champion (2016, 2017, 2019, 2020).
+She is a five-time Armenian Women Chess Champion (2016, 2017, 2019, 2020, 2023).

 Chess career

 At age three learn to play chess from grandfather, sports journalist Derenik Gevorgyan.
 From the age of seven Maria has attended chess school and then chess academy.
 In 2011 in Albena she placed 3rd in European Youth Chess Championship in girls U18 category.
 In 2012 Maria won Armenia Chess Championship in girls U18 category and 12th individual European Youth Chess Rapid Championship in girls U18 category.